Inclusion in Greater Des Moines

 LadyLike inspires and empowers Black and African women in DSM and uses various facets to connect with women in efforts to fuel their desired commitment to the community while elevating local Black women talent and addressing the racial wealth gap through training, mentoring and entrepreneur support.

-Lutheran Services in Iowa serves many ways in the community, including within the immigrant and refugee community.
+Lutheran Services in Iowa serves the community in many ways, including within the immigrant and refugee community.

 One Iowa advances, empowers and improves the lives of LGBTQ Iowans statewide.
 Their work includes education, training for healthcare professionals, law enforcement, leaders and others, advocacy for policies that protect the civil rights, health, and safety of LGBTQ Iowans, and cultivating LGBTQ leaders.